Roger Kerr (footballer): Early life

-Kerr was born in Calcutta in 1960 to Coral Beryl and Denzil Mowbray Kerr.
+Roger Alan Kerr was born in Calcutta in 1960 to Coral Beryl and Denzil Mowbray Kerr.
 His Anglo-Indian parents were also born in Calcutta.
-His father was a metallurgist and represented Bengal as a featherweight boxer, while his mother played basketball.
-The family immigrated to Australia in 1969, settling in Fremantle, Western Australia.
+His father was a metallurgist and represented Bengal as a featherweight boxer, while his mother played women's basketball.
+The family emigrated to Australia in 1969, settling in Fremantle, Western Australia.

 Playing career

 Kerr made his senior debut for East Fremantle during the 1981 WAFL season.
 He was a "quick, lively rover with good skills and keen goal sense", although he suffered from injuries and was occasionally inconsistent.
 Kerr had a breakout season in 1984, kicking 31 goals from 23 games and playing in the grand final loss to Swan Districts.
 He played only five games the following year, but this included the grand final victory against Subiaco, a game he started on the interchange bench.

 In 1987, Kerr kicked 36 goals from 23 games and placed fourth in the Sandover Medal, only two votes behind the winner Mark Watson.
 He recorded the fifth-highest disposal count during the season.
 In 1988, Kerr moved to the SANFL to play for Port Adelaide, kicking 23 goals from 24 games and playing in the grand final victory over Glenelg, his second premiership.
 He again began the game on the interchange bench.

 Kerr returned to the WAFL in 1989, playing four further games with East Fremantle to bring his total to 85 senior WAFL games with the club.
 He also played one game against Richmond in the 1985 AFC Night Series.
 He finished his career with Perth, kicking 19 goals from 16 games across 1990 and 1991.